brightbytes/sql-cms/README.md

 - **Customer**: The Customer with which every Workflow and DataFile must be associated

-- **DataFile**: Comes in 2 varieties:
+- **DataFile**: Associated with a Customer, and thus usable in multiple Workflows.
+Comes in 2 varieties:

   - **Import DataFile**: A specification of the location of a tabular flat-file that already exists on S3 (e.g. a CSV file)

-  - **Export DataFile**: A specification of the desired location to which the system will write a tabular flat-file on S3 (e.g. a CSV file)
+  - **Export DataFile**: A specification of the desired location to which the system will write a per-Run tabular flat-file on S3 (e.g. a CSV file)

 - **Workflow**: A named, per-Customer collection of the following, each described in detail below: